David Ray Ceramics, image courtesy Sharyn Cairns

 Ray explores the products of eighteenth-century ceramic manufacturers including Wedgwood, Spode and Sèvres as representations of conspicuous consumption.
 The notions of display and privilege inherent in these objects inform his work which questions the role of ceramics in society as both utilitarian objects and as symbols of wealth and status.
 His work subverts classical forms with contemporary concerns and often explores the complex relationship between beauty and ugliness.
 The ‘hand of the maker’ is an idealistic notion he holds dear within his making process and is always distinctive within his work through the intentional contrast between the consistency and refinement of manufactured porcelain with his irregular, hand-molded shapes.

-David Ray is also an accomplished Art Educator with an extensive background in teaching Art at RMIT University, Holmesglen TAFE.
-He is a Registered Teacher in Victoria, and has 25 years of experience teaching within various alternate and mainstream Secondary and Primary Schools.
-David is an experienced public speaker and facilitator of craft workshops for specialist groups, including seminars at the Australian Ceramics Triennale, Tasmanian Ceramics Association, and he is a Learning Mentor within the 2023 Blak Design Ceramics Program.
+David Ray is also an accomplished Art Educator with an extensive background in teaching Ceramic Art at RMIT University and Holmesglen TAFE.
+He is a Registered Teacher in Victoria, and has 30 years of experience teaching within various alternate and mainstream Secondary and Primary Schools.
+David is an experienced public speaker and facilitator of craft workshops for specialist groups, including seminars at the Australian Ceramics Triennale, Tasmanian Ceramics Association, and he was a Learning Mentor within the 2023 Blak Design Ceramics Program.

 “The hand of the artist is never far from one’s consciousness when viewing my work, which is intentionally imperfect, asymmetrical and sometimes seemingly top heavy.
 Also lingering in one’s awareness is the nature of ceramics; usually pristinely designed and immaculately fashioned and fragile.
 These two opposing qualities are a reaction to the over-riding influence of machines as opposed to the natural.”